The best hotels in Oslo

 Youngstorget is the square at the northern end of Sentrum proper, about 8 minutes walk from Karl Johans gate and 5 minutes from the Grünerløkka tram stop.
 It's where Oslo's trade unions, independent venues like Kulturhuset, and a solid cluster of mid-range hotels sit.
 Less polished than the Karl Johans gate strip, which is exactly the point.

-PS:Hotel is the one most people miss.
-It's a social enterprise hotel in the Sagene neighborhood, about 20 minutes walk from Oslo S or a 10-minute tram ride on line 12.
-The rating is 8.7 and the price doesn't reflect that.
-Book it before more people catch on.
+Sagene is the one most people miss.
+It's about 20 minutes walk from Oslo S or a 10-minute tram ride on line 12.
+The ratings are disproportionate to the price point.
+Book early before more travelers catch on.

 Best areas Youngstorget, Torggata, Sagene